 One popular type of credit card purchase protection is for stolen or damaged cell phones.

 Before we get too far into the credit cards you may consider for this perk, it’s important to understand where most of these extended warranties come from.

 Many times, the benefit is offered by the credit card processors.
 Visa, Mastercard and American Express offer packages that card issuers can adopt to offer this type of benefit.

-That means it is up to the card issuer to decide which of their cards offer this particular benefit, and they may amend that offering even if the credit card processor offers a warranty extension.
+That means it is up to each card issuer to decide which of its cards offer this particular benefit, and they may amend that offering even if the credit card processor offers a warranty extension.